 Observation of insurance documentation confirmed that current insurance policies were in place.
+Ms Traynor was receptive to advice to ensure that all laser procedures are covered under the current insurance policies.

 It was determined that suitable arrangements are in place to enable the responsible individual to assure themselves of the quality of the services provided.